Gwynbl31dd/robotframework-docker/README.md

 ## Usage

-The container will take the script in from a folder and push the results to another
+The container will read the scripts from a folder and push the results to another

 ## Prerequisite